rldessart/avd-framework/README.md

-# ASA-weighted Vertical Derivative (AVD) and IAVD
+# Magnetic Edge Detection Framework: ISA, p-Theta, and IAF

 This repository contains GNU Octave / MATLAB-compatible scripts used to generate synthetic magnetic models and compute enhancement attributes for magnetic data interpretation.

-The implementation includes the ASA-weighted Vertical Derivative (AVD) and its extension, the Inclination of the ASA-weighted Vertical Derivative (IAVD).
+The implementation includes the Inclination of the Source Analytic Signal (ISA), the p-Theta operator, and the proposed Inclination-Based Angular Fusion (IAF) method.

 ---